 Supervise Your Dog

 Do not leave your dog unsupervised.
 Even the best-trained pup needs his owner watching after him.
 Mostly a safety issue, full supervision is a must in any public place.
 Beaches are fun but can be dangerous.
 Dogs can get lost or drown.
 You have to remember that your dog’s judgment is not always the best — although it’s great fun to chase the seagulls into the water, it’s not a good idea to go too far out if you can’t swim!
 Dogs, of course, only realize this mistake once they’re already out there.
-You’ll also want to supervise your dog to make sure he isn't causing any trouble.
-That's not to say that your pup isn’t friendly.
+It’s imperative that you bring plenty of fresh water for your pup to drink so that he isn’t consuming large amounts of saltwater.
+You’ll also want to supervise your dog to make sure he isn’t causing any trouble.
+That’s not to say that your pup isn’t friendly.
 In fact, sometimes the problem is just the opposite.
 A dog that’s too friendly might be trying to play with a dog that’s frightened or with a human who doesn’t want to play back.